 About 10 years ago, I noticed there was a group of patients whose lower extremity swelling was worse on one side than the other and did not improve with diuretic therapy.
 I later realized that, in fact, they did not have CHF, but rather a completely different problem that would become one of my subspecialty areas of interest - vein disease.

-This issue became particularly clear to me when I was asked for a fourth opinion on a New York Times best-selling author octogenarian who had a non-healing large ulcer on her left leg.
+This issue became particularly clear to me when I was asked for a fourth opinion on an octogenarian who had a non-healing large ulcer on her left leg.
 I recognized it as May-Thurner Syndrome.
 Once she was correctly diagnosed and treated, she has experienced healing of this large ulcer and continues to improve to this day.

 So what is vein disease?
 And what is May-Thurner Syndrome?